 Problem solved!
 The light levels at this time were strong enough that the camera could be used handheld even though I had the camera mounted on the tripod at this time.
-I knew the composition, the framing, that I wanted and so activated live view on the rear of the camera, put the camera on 10 second self timer, put the tripod legs together and held the tripod and attached camera aloft to get the height I needed.
-It took some trial and error and several attempts but finally I got the image I wanted.
-In this age of selfie sticks, the same effect might be achieved by putting a light weight camera or, dare I say it, mobile phone on a stick and raising it.
+I knew the composition, the framing, that I wanted and so activated live view on the rear of the camera, put the camera on 10-second self-timer, put the tripod legs together and held the tripod and attached camera aloft to get the height I needed.
+It took some trial and error and several attempts but finally, I got the image I wanted.
+In this age of selfie sticks, the same effect might be achieved by putting a lightweight camera or, dare I say it, a mobile phone on a stick and raising it.
 Another prospect in this age would be wi-fi connectivity from camera to mobile device to provide an easily accessed live view to aid in composing the shot.

 These images and more are part of the USA 2018 gallery.